Previous: 11.3. Phases in a learning and research process.

 The inert gas helium exists in two forms or isotopes: He-3 whose nucleus has two protons and one neutron, and He-4 with a nucleus with two protons and two neutrons.
 To balance the atomic charge of the complete atom, both isotopes have two electrons in the surrounding electronic shell.
 The total number of particles serves to classify helium atoms: those called fermions have an unpair number (3) as in He-3 and those called bosons have a pair number (4) as in He-4.

-Nearly the absolute zero (-273.15° C) there is no more randomness in the motion of atoms, they now move together in a coordinated fashion.
+Nearly absolute zero (-273.15° C) there is no more randomness in the motion of atoms, they now move together in a coordinated fashion.
 Thereafter atoms do not acquire energy by friction and then do not dissipate energy.
-The liquid is no more a classic liquid, it is a quantum superfluid, meaning it can flow without energy dissipation.
+The liquid is no longer a classic liquid, it is a quantum superfluid, meaning it can flow without energy dissipation.

 In 1935, the brothers Fritz London (1900-1954) and Heinz London (1907-1970) explained the Meissner effect as a consequence of the minimization of the electromagnetic free energy carried by a superconducting current.